John Montresor: Family

 In addition to these relationships, he also had other more irregular connections.
-A surviving letter from Detroit, 1763, mentions the death of an apparent mistress, "poor Nancy", and that he had been "on the Common" since.
+A surviving letter from Detroit in 1763 mentions the death of an apparent mistress, "poor Nancy", and that he had been "on the Common" since.
 Likewise, he made a small grant for the support of the child of the daughter of a local English farmer, of which John was the father.

-Finally, his name appears broadly as the father of Frances, second wife of Ethan Allen.
-Born to a Mohawk Valley woman on (Ethan Allen would later record) 4 April 1760.
+Finally, his name appears broadly as the father of Frances, the second wife of Ethan Allen.
+Born to a Mohawk Valley woman on, Ethan Allen would later record, 4 April 1760.
 After Frances's mother died, she was adopted by her maternal aunt, Margaret, and her husband, Crean Brush, one-time secretary of the Assembly of the Colony of New York.
 As to her paternity, when her daughter Frances "Fanny" Allen entered Hôtel-Dieu in 1808, her mother's maiden name was recorded as Montresor.
 Her tombstone names her Montezuma, while an 1858 history written using family information calls her Frances Montuzan, relating that her father was a British colonel killed in the French and Indian War.
-Popular opinion makes John Montresor the father of Frances, due in no small part to his role in a popular best-selling novel of the time.
+Popular opinion makes John Montresor the father of Frances due in no small part to his role in a popular best-selling novel of the time.

 Fiction

 John Montresor has gained a certain notoriety beyond his historical role due to the writings of his first-cousin Susanna Haswell Rowson.
-One of the main characters in her popular novel Charlotte Temple, named John Montraville, was based, at least in part, on Montresor.
+One of the main characters in her popular novel Charlotte Temple, John Montraville, was based, at least in part, on Montresor.
 In the sequel, Lucy Temple, Charlotte's Daughter, Montraville is even said to have lived at Portland Place, once Montresor's residence.
 In the original novel, Montraville seduces the title character, an innocent English schoolgirl, and induces her to run away to America.
 He then abandons her, destitute and pregnant, to die in childbirth.
-Some authors have taken this to be a verbatim account of an event in Montresor's life, with only the name changed (the author subtitles the work, "A Tale of Truth"), while others see in it a fictionalized account of the circumstances surrounding the birth of the future Frances Allen.
+Some authors have taken this to be a verbatim account of an event in Montresor's life with only the name changed (the author subtitles the work, "A Tale of Truth"), but others see in it a fictionalized account of the circumstances surrounding the birth of the future Frances Allen.
 However, the tale also bears strong similarity to one told of General John Burgoyne, and it seems likely that the author had broader inspiration for her tale.